ppmim/PAPI/docs/quick_look.rst

 ======================

 PQL **only** supports FITS_ (Flexible Image Transport System) with two-dimensional image formats.
-Due PANIC has a FPA of four detector, the FITS files can be ``Single Extension FITS (SEF)`` or ``Multi-Extension FITS (MEF)``, however MEF are prefered.
+Because PANIC has a FPA of four detector, the FITS files can be ``Single Extension FITS (SEF)`` or ``Multi-Extension FITS (MEF)``, however MEF are prefered.

 The complete definition of the FITS headers can be found on the GEIRS_ documentation.